Navigation

 Abdominal Reflexes

-Abdominal reflexes are said to be lost early in multiple sclerosis, but late in motor neurone disease, an observation of possible clinical use, particularly when differentiating the primary lateral sclerosis variant of motor neurone disease from multiple sclerosis.
-However, no prospective study of abdominal reflexes in multiple sclerosis has been reported.
+Abdominal reflexes are often noted to be lost early in the course of multiple sclerosis but are typically preserved until late in motor neurone disease.
+This distinction can be clinically useful, particularly when differentiating the primary lateral sclerosis variant of motor neurone disease from multiple sclerosis, although prospective studies have not definitively confirmed this observation.

 References